 The History Of Cognitive Dissonance Theory

 The roots of the cognitive dissonance theory are truly fascinating.
 Back in 1957, psychologist Leon Festinger introduced the theory.
 The researcher explained that, as humans, we live with an innate need for cognitive consistency.
 When a lack of harmony occurs between our beliefs, values, urges, and behaviors, an uncomfortable internal struggle arises.
 The desire to decrease this discomfort drives us to either change our beliefs or behavior, seek out new information to set our minds at ease, or diminish the importance of our beliefs and values.
-For instance, if smoking doesn’t align with a smoker’s values, he might choose to stop smoking, conduct research with the hope of proving that smoking isn’t harmful, or ease his discomfort by justifying the behavior.
-He might think, “Nobody lives forever.
+For instance, if smoking doesn’t align with the values of a person who smokes cigarettes, they might choose to stop smoking, conduct research with the hope of proving that smoking isn’t harmful, or ease their discomfort by justifying the behavior.
+They might think, “Nobody lives forever.
 I might as well enjoy this only vice.”

-Festinger’s interest in the theory of cognitive dissonance was born from his observations of the Seekers-a now-infamous UFO cult.
-Many of the religious group’s people gave up their jobs, families, money, and personal belongings while waiting for a prophesized flood that would supposedly cause the apocalypse.
+Festinger’s interest in the theory of cognitive dissonance was born from his observations of the Seekers: a now-infamous UFO cult.
+Many of the religious group’s participants gave up their jobs, families, money, and personal belongings while waiting for a prophesized flood that would supposedly cause the apocalypse.
 Although it seems unfathomable that any rational individual would willfully join such a group, people were slowly conditioned and alienated from their friends and family.
-When the flood didn’t occur on the prophesized date, people dealt with cognitive dissonance in various ways.
-Some men and women left the cult and attempted to return to their former lives, but others became increasingly fanatical, believing that their faith had prevented the world-ending flood.
+When the flood did not occur on the prophesized date, people coped with cognitive dissonance in various ways.
+Some left the cult and attempted to return to their former lives, but others became increasingly fanatical, believing that their faith had prevented the world-ending flood.